jjschlesinger/Scriptable-Web-Test/README.md

 Script Examples
 ===================

-Example script using the DSL to do a get request to google.com and display the status code to the console
+Example script using the DSL to do a get request to google.com and display the status code to the console.
+This example also writes a cookie and header value to the request. #wl is a shortcut for console.write_line (or Console.WriteLine in C#)

 ```
 http.set_cookie "myCookieName" "myCookieValue"